AmigaPCI/AmigaPCI-MainBoard/AmigaPCI_PCI_Dev_Guide.md

 $A000 0000|$BFFF FFFF|Memory Cache Line Expansion Space

 ### 2.2.1 PCI Memory Expansion Spaces
 There are two memory expansion spaces available to the PCI bus.
-The space each device is assigned to is driven by whether the PCI device supports cache line burst transfers.
-PCI devices configured by AmigaOS option ROMs or software can operated in either space, but not both simultaneously.
-The memory space assigned will dictate the PCI bus commands used during data transfer cycles.
+The space a device is assigned to is determined by whether the PCI device supports cache line burst transfers.
+When a PCI device is configured, it may be placed in either space, but not both simultaneously.
+The memory space assigned will dictate the PCI bus commands issued during data transfer cycles.

 #### 2.2.1.1 Memory Expansion Space
 Memory Read and Memory Write commands are posted to the PCI bus in this space.
 If an attempted cache burst transfer is initiated by the CPU, the cycle will be terminated with assertion of transfer burst inhibit.
+Devices not supporting cache line transfers should be placed in this space.

 #### 2.2.1.2 Memory Cache Line Expansion Space
 Memory Read, Memory Write, Memory Read Line, and Memory Write and Invalidate commands are posted to the PCI bus in this space.
-The exact PCI bus command will be dictated by the current CPU cycle type.
+The exact PCI bus command will be determined by the current CPU cycle type.
+Devices supporting cache line transfers should be placed in this space.

 ### 2.2.2 I/O Space

 Two megabytes of space is available for I/O devices.
 In this space, only I/O read and I/O write commands are posted to the PCI bus.
 I/O devices are not recommended for new designs.
-Address bits AD(31:20) are set to $0 during an I/O space access.
+Address bits AD[31:20] on the PCI bus are set to $0 during an I/O space access.

 ### 2.2.3 PCI Type 0 Configuration Access

 The Type 0 configuration space of each device on the PCI bus can be accessed by probing the correct address.
 The addressing scheme is described below.
 The data bit order shown in the tables is aligned to big endian accesses from the CPU.
 The host bridge automatically byte swaps the data bus in both directions.
 Thus, any data on the CPU side of the bridge will be in big endian order.
 Conversely, any data on the PCI side of the bus is in little endian order.
 Becuase of the byte swapping, it is critical to consider how the data will be presented when referencing tables in the PCI specifications.
 Address translation that may be required is implemented by the host bridge.
-For example, AD(1:0) must be $0 for accesses to the Type 0 Configuration space.
-To support this, the host bridge automatically sets AD(1:0) = $0 during this access type.
+For example, AD[1:0] must be $0 for accesses to the Type 0 Configuration space.
+To support this, the host bridge automatically sets AD[1:0] = $0 during this access type.
 In addition, AD[31:20] are set to $0.

 Table 2.2.3a Type 0 Configuration Space Access.
 CPU Address Bus Bits|Description